activecm/BeaKer/README.md

 ---

-BeaKer is a threat hunting tool designed to provide insight into the Windows hosts, users, and executables responsible for generating network traffic.
+BeaKer is a threat hunting tool designed to provide insight into what Windows hosts, users, and executables are responsible for generating network traffic.

 BeaKer visualizes Microsoft Sysmon network using custom Kibana dashboards that show which users and executables created connections between two given IPs, how many times they've connected, the protocols and ports used, and much more.